isomerpages/moe-canossacatholic/_flagship-programmes/Applied Learning Programme MAKE @ CCPS.md

-We believe that every student in CCPS will
+We believe that every child in CCPS will

 * Make a difference especially in sustaining the environment,<br>
 * Apply Technology, Knowledge of Science &amp; Environment, and Mathematics,<br>